ultimate-pa/hanfor/documentation/docs/usage/workflow.md

 toc_depth: 2

 # Workflow
-This example and everything that belongs to it is located in `hanfor/example`.
+This example and everything that belongs to it is located in `example_input`.

 ## Example input
 Consider a CSV file `example_input.csv` which contains requirements: